 neurons.
-In machine learning, these concepts are modeled as what is called a perceptron, the basic processing element, connected by other perceptrons through weighted connections, as illustrated in Figure 5.3.
+In machine learning, these concepts are modeled as what is called a perceptron, the basic processing element, connected by other perceptrons through weighted connections, as illustrated in figure 5.3.
 The output of a perceptron is simply a weighted sum of its inputs including a weighted bias, as shown in following equation.